d3x0r/STFRPhysics/FirstPrinciples.md

 ### Speed of Light

+This is a slight modification to the units of the terms in the following; replacing a '1' previously with 'q'.

 Classically, wavelength(m) * frequency(1/s) = C;  this is extended with turns to be `length per quarter-cycle(m/q) * frequency(q/s) = C`.
 Wavelength is length of a quarter cycle. frequency is quater cycles per second. or maybe `length per quarter-cycle(m/4q) * frequency(4q/s) = C`; the